 For a relationship between pleural pressure and tidal volume, one could potentially look at the measurements acquired by Christie & McIntosh (1934) from a patient with a "minimal tuberculous lesion at the right apex", using a 1mm trochar to create a small (40ml) pneumothorax and to measure its contents.

-It is noteable that during expiration the pneumothorax pressure in these tracings had increased, which represents the pressure imposed upon it from the contracting thorax.
-In reality, it is said that pleural pressure is constantly negative, and so it must becomes slighly less negative during expiration.
-A more realistic impresson of the intrapleural pressure comes from Cherniak et al (1955), whose recordings are presented below.
+It is notable that during expiration the pneumothorax pressure in these tracings had increased, which represents the pressure imposed upon it from the contracting thorax.
+In reality, it is said that pleural pressure is constantly negative, and so it must become slightly less negative during expiration.
+A more realistic impression of the intrapleural pressure comes from Cherniak et al (1955), whose recordings are presented below.
 The authors used an oesophageal manometer balloon (some of the first) as well as a curved thin pleural needle.
 One can see that the pleural pressure dips as low as -8 cm H2O in inspiration, which is probably where the textbooks got their values from.

 One can easily step into the boots of textbook editors and see how they, confronted with high noise and poor signal, opted to clean and stylise the respiratory graphics in their representations.
-It is possible to make a strong arument for that sort of behavior.
-The primary objective, after all, is to inspire an understanding of the basic concepts, not to represent empiracal data with the greatest accuracy.
+It is possible to make a strong argument for that sort of behaviour.
+The primary objective, after all, is to inspire an understanding of the basic concepts, not to represent empirical data with the greatest accuracy.
 Still, it sometimes helps to know where these data have come from.